Customize Consent Preferences

 Payment methods

-Your merchants can accept payments from their customers using any of several merchant payment methods.
+Your merchants can accept customer payments using several payment methods.

 Merchant payment methods are connected to a merchant profile, and a single merchant profile can have multiple payment methods.
 To accept payments with Swan, there must be an Enabled merchant profile and at least one Enabled merchant payment method.